ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_release_with_branches.rst

 1. Make sure that ``galaxy.yml`` contains the correct version number ``X.0.0``.
 If that is not the case, create a PR to update it.
 This will make sanity tests fail for all deprecations that have to be removed in ``X.0.0``, so this is potentially a lot of work and should have been done weeks before the major release.

-2. Check the collection for deprecations that are planned for removal in the major release.
+2. Check the collection for deprecations that are planned for removal in the major release that were not reported by the sanity tests.
 Use past changelogs or run ``grep -r `X.0.0` plugins/`` in the repository.

 3. If you are going to release the ``community.general`` and ``community.network`` collections, create a new ``backport-X`` label in the corresponding repositories.
 Copy the styles and descriptions from the corresponding existing labels.